-A. Upon the transfer to or from another Constitutional Officer (Clerk of Courts, Property Appraiser, Sheriff, Supervisor of Elections, or Tax Collector), an employee can be paid for unused annual leave or may transfer up to 80 hours and be paid for the balance provided there is no break in service.
-This payment will be made at the employee's current rate of pay.

-B. The employee without a break will accrue (in service. annual leave based on the original date of h ire
+- A. Upon the transfer to or from another Constitutional Officer (Clerk of Courts, Property Appraiser, Sheriff, Supervisor of Elections, or Tax Collector), an employee can be paid for unused annual leave or may transfer up to 80 hours and be paid for the balance provided there is no break in service.
+This payment will be made at the employee's current rate of pay. - B. The employee will accrue annual leave based on the original date of hire without a break in service.